Manuvr/Digitabulum-Firmware/DEVLOG.md

     285436    2728   43156  331320   Taking some gains back from templates.
     285436    2728   43156  331320   Pushing more code replication back into template.
     286036    2728   43156  331920   More untanglement.

+### 2016.01.14:

+Took a few weeks to do hardware stuff.
+Digit and metacarpals flex units arrive and test good, aside from my goof with the mirrored connector.
+Bus operations do not cycle out of the queue after completing successfully.
+So that's my immediate next task.
+But I'm going to spend some time culling obsolete code first, to come up to speed.

+    make DEBUG=1
+    286988    2728   43144  332860   Tonight's baseline.